PrABpY/PrABpY/README.md

 ### Hi there 👋
-  I'm Prab an data engineer
-  I’m currently learning KKU Thailand 🇹🇭
+  I'm Prabda, an Artificial Intelligence Engineer Automation Robotics and Intelligence system Engineering KKU
 <!--
 **PrABpY/PrABpY** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.